dairycultist/peanutbutter-vanilla-plus/README.md

   - Stone bricks
   - Carved bone
   - Copper block
-- New crops/food
-  - Tomato (stacks to 8, heals 1 heart)
-    - Tomato seeds
-    - Tomato crop
-  - Curry (TODO shapeless craft with 1 sugar, 1 mushroom, 1 tomato, 1 bowl)
-  - Muffin (8 wheat surrounding 1 sugar)
 - Ectogel
-  - Dropped by ghasts (12-32)
+  - Dropped by ghasts (12-32) (I don't like this particularly but idk what to replace it with)
   - You run faster on it

 ## Planned?